Barbecue Smoked Pulled Pork recipe - Carolina Style

 Place an disposable aluminum pan filled with water under the grill.

-Place the pulled pork roast fat side up on the grill over the pan of water.
+Place the roast fat side up on the grill over the pan of water.

 Ensure you have the probe of a remote temperature monitor inserted to the middle of the pork roast but not touching the bone.